Facundo Valdez School of Social Work

 SOWK 3300.
 Research Methods 1 (3); Sp

 This is the first course in the undergraduate research sequence.
 It introduces students to qualitative and quantitative methodologies used in social research and assessment.
 The course also covers statistical analysis and the use of computer technology in social research.
 Research on behalf of the diverse populations of New Mexico and the Southwest is emphasized.
-Prerequisites: SOWK 3410 and SOWK 3420.
+Prerequisites: SOWK 3410.
 Previously NMHU SW 330.

 SOWK 3310.
 Law and Ethics in Social Work (3); Fa